About Shoulder Impingement Syndrome

 Treatments for shoulder impingement syndrome generally include physical therapy and injections.
 Patients may require a cortisone or steroid injection to help decrease inflammation around the site of impingement.
 Additionally, our providers are specialists in Regenexx regenerative medicine procedures.
 Regenexx utilizes platelet-rich plasma (PRP), platelet lysate, and if needed bone marrow concentrate containing stem cells to not just improve pain, but overall tissue health as well.

-If you are looking to avoid steroids and are seeking a more natural solution for your pain, please book a consultation at Ospina Medical located in Midtown Manhattan.
-Our specialists are experts in treating orthopedic conditions and offer a variety of treatment options that will get you back to living your life!
+If you are looking to avoid invasive treatments and are seeking a more natural, regenerative solution for your pain, please book a consultation at Ospina Medical in Midtown Manhattan.
+Our specialists are experts in treating orthopedic conditions and offer a variety of treatment options that will get you back to living your life the way you want to.